-Supplier shall have a warranty analysis process consistent with AIAG CQI-14, Consumer Centric Warranty Management.
-Warranty issues are documented via an Intelex problem case with the expectation of supplier root cause analysis and corrective action submission within 14 calendar days.
+The supplier shall have a warranty analysis process consistent with AIAG CQI-14, Automotive Warranty Management Guideline and if applicable, OEM Customer Specific Requirements.
+Warranty issues are documented via an Intelex problem case with the expectation of supplier root cause analysis and corrective action submission within fourteen (14) calendar days.